 After the coronavirus outbreak shuttered hundreds of small businesses in Oakland in March, Shan Ouyang joined a group of Berkeley Haas MBA students who hit the phones to help owners navigate financial survival.

-After failing to connect with the first four owners on her list, Ouyang, MBA 20, reached a hardware store owner and spent an hour mostly listening.
+Failing to connect with the first four owners on her list, Ouyang, MBA 20, finally reached a hardware store owner.
+She spent an hour, mostly listening.
 “He was just closing the store and he wanted to discuss his difficulties, how much his revenue was down,” said Ouyang, who with 30 MBA students is volunteering through a program launched by the Sustainable and Impact Finance (SAIF) initiative at Berkeley Haas with the City of Oakland.

 The program aims to assist hundreds of small business owners who face language, technology, or income barriers to help them access federal relief funds including Small Business Administration (SBA) loans, the SBA’s Paycheck Protection Programs, and unemployment insurance.

 The students have split into four teams contacting small business owners working in partnership with District 6 in East Oakland, (the district of Oakland Council member Loren Taylor, MBA 05), the Black Cultural Zone and the Black Economy Rapid Response Network, the Greenlining Institute, and the Chinatown Chamber of Commerce.

 Before starting their work, all of the MBA volunteers participated in an April 11 training with the City of Oakland.
 Marisa Raya, a senior economic analyst for special projects with the city, who has collected data since the start of the business closings, gave some of the business owners the heads up that the Haas students would be calling.

 Students who speak Mandarin, Cantonese, Spanish, and other languages were matched with business owners in need of language support.